 What if contractors helped write the specifications?
 Could the design team benefit from information about local material and labor markets?
 Early in the design process, when considering options, understanding local conditions may influence design decisions.
 Making the specification process transparent and inviting contractors, installers, and suppliers to participate as the specs are written will improve reliability.
 Many questions will be resolved before bidding and construction begin.
 Products that may be unavailable, price prohibitive, poorly serviced, or come with unfavorable commercial terms can be flagged for additional consideration before the design is locked in.

 What If the Project Team…?

 What if the entire team achieved profitability goals?
 What if waste and rework were minimized or eliminated completely?
 Construction Industry Institute (CII) research[i] indicates 41% of construction cost is attributed to waste.
-Regardless of the project size, that percentage represents real d
+Regardless of the project size, that percentage represents real dollar cost.

 Specifications can help reduce both waste and rework.
 Inviting the entire project team - owner, designer, and constructor - to participate will improve project outcomes through informed decision-making.
 Transparent, collaborative specifications development enables exploring design options and continuous analysis of performance, durability, aesthetics, and cost to inform the team.
 When fully informed, decisions will be reliable and trusted, allowing designers to proceed confidently without fear of value engineering and rework.